 Figure 5 illustrates the polycentricity estimates for Singapore (1.67) and Los Angeles County (3.70).
 Seven centers can be detected in Singapore with employment densities that are two standard deviations above the mean.
-In LA County, the number of such centers is 17.
+In LA county, the number of such centers is 17.
 The size balance between the centers is more evenly distributed in LA, whereas in Singapore the downtown core accommodates significantly higher employment densities than other sub-centers.
-Lastly, the total share of employment located in these centers is 53% in Singapore and 25% in LA, favoring greater polycentricity in Singapore.
-But since two out of three ingredients of the index suggest that LA County is more polycentric, it obtains a higher overall score of the two.
+Lastly, the total share of employment located in these centers is XX% in Singapore and YY% in LA.
+All three ingredients of the index suggest that LA county is more polycentric of the two.

-2.4 Compactness4
+2.4 Compactness

-Compactness, and its inverse quality - dispersion5 - measure the degree to which the resources of a city - people, buildings, jobs etc. - are spatially spread out; the closer they are located to each other, the more compact the city is.
+Compactness, and its inverse quality - dispersion - measure the degree to which the resources of a city - people, buildings, jobs etc. - are spatially spread out; the closer they are located to each other, the more compact the city is.